-- Click Check for HCI Configuration Profile to validate new nodes and cluster nodes against symmetrical recommendations from Dell EMC.
-If an Internet connection is not available, run the HCI configuration profile check-in offline mode.
+- Click Check for HCI Configuration Profile to validate new nodes and cluster nodes against symmetrical recommendations from Dell.
+If an Internet connection is not available, run the HCI configuration profile check in offline mode.

-If any of the nodes is not compatible, click View Details to see more information about the nodes, reason for noncompliant and recommendations.Note: HCI configuration profile fails if any of the required configurations fail with a "Critical" error.
+If any of the nodes are not compatible, click View Details to see more information about the nodes, the reason for noncompliance, and recommendations.Note: HCI configuration profile fails if any of the required configurations fail with a Critical error.
 Review the recommendations and details to resolve any issues to achieve HCI configuration profile and go to the next step.

-When the configuration fails with a "Warning", this means that the configuration can be supported for cluster deployment, but could result in suboptimal cluster performance.
+If the configuration fails with a Warning, this means that the configuration can be supported for cluster deployment, but could result in suboptimal cluster performance.
 It should be reviewed.
-Before you go to the next step, ensure HCI configurations of all nodes are compliant as per Dell EMC recommendations.
+Before you go to the next step, ensure HCI configurations of all nodes are compliant as per Dell recommendations.